-When calculating saturated liquid or saturated steam, it is adequate to enter either the given value for t and p = -1000, or the given value for p and t = -1000, plus the value for x (x = 0 or x = 1).
-If p and t and x are entered as given values, the program will consider p and t to be appropriate to represent the vapor pressure curve.
+When calculating wet steam, a value between 0 and 1 (x = 0 for saturated liquid, x = 1 for saturated steam) must be entered.
+In this case, the backward functions result in the appropriate value between 0 and 1 for x.
+It is adequate to enter either the given value for t and p = -1000, or the given value for p and t = -1000, plus the value for x between 0 and 1.
+When p and t and x are entered as given values, the program will consider p and t to be appropriate to represent the saturation-pressure curve.
+If it is not the case the calculation for the property of the chosen function to be calculated results in -1000.